 You can read about all the 2020 Facebook Community Action Grants recipients here.

-Both of these projects will start up this summer with the release of the 2020 – 2021 editions of the NEED Solar Energy Kits.
+Both of these projects will start up on September 1, 2020 with the release of the 2020 – 2021 editions of the NEED Solar Energy Kits.
 These educational projects would not be possible without funding from the Nebraska Environmental Trust and the Facebook Foundation.

 About NEED Solar Energy Kits